Skills Build Workshop A

 In this workshop we will look at ways we, as activists interested in education, can raise the understanding of human rights among our students.
 Through a variety of stimulating activities the workshop will show that human rights issues can be introduced simply and effectively into most classroom situations.
 At the close of the workshop, participants will take away several lesson plans made during the session that they will be ready to try out at the next opportunity!

-Nonprofit NGO Program and Organization Development Consultant
+Sarajean Rossitto, Nonprofit NGO Program and Organization Development Consultant

 An activist committed to progressive social change, Sarajean is currently a Tokyo-based NGO and nonprofit consultant.
 Her current projects focus on three areas: Skills development (doing courses and trainings for JICA, Temple University Japan, The Japan Foundation, The Japan Foundation for AIDS Prevention) and linking organizations (the Asia Foundation CSR seminar series, Morgan Stanley Community programming development).
 She is the Tokyo representative for a number of US-Japan nonprofit projects and spent close to 4 years coordinating bilateral exchange of community-based nonprofit professionals between the US and Japan for Japan-US Community Exchange (JUCEE).
 In 2007, Sarajean aims to do more working connecting international corporations to local Japanese nonprofit NGOs and developing more skills training modules in both English and Japanese, while also doing more writing on the nonprofit NGO sector and advocacy in Japan.
 She founded the PSC in spring 2005 with the aim of getting more individuals involved locally to affect change from the grassroots up.